melvitax/ViewHelper/README.md

-AF-View-Helper 2.11
+AF-View-Helper 2.3
 =============================

 Convenience extension for UIVIew in Swift
-Tested with Xcode 6.1
+Optimized for Swift 1.2

 ## Auto Layout